Frequently Asked Questions

 Who’s in charge?

 You are!
 The Steering Committee is the leadership body for the chapter and includes 9 at-large members elected once a year at our local convention.
 But ultimately, our chapter is driven by the passion, energy and interests of the membership.
 The chapter membership votes on its priorities for the upcoming year at our annual local convention.
 The Steering Committee and the Priority Campaign stewards are tasked with making sure the membership’s will is executed.

 What’s the best way to find out about upcoming DSA events?

 Check out our events calendar on our website, keep an eye on our Twitter (@LasVegasDSA), Instagram (@vegasdsa), and our Facebook (Las Vegas Democratic Socialists of America), or contact email@example.com to sign up for email and text updates.

-What are priority campaigns?
+What are strategic campaigns?

 All meetings listed on our website are open to the public unless otherwise noted, and anyone is welcome to attend.
 New to the chapter?
-Feel free to try out a few campaign meetings to get a sense of what each one is about and which projects you’d like to get involved with.
+Feel free to try out a few campaign and working group meetings to get a sense of what each one is about and which projects you’d like to get involved with.
 Want a little more information before you go to a meeting?
-Contact us as email@example.com and we’ll connect you with a chapter organizer that can help answer any questions you may have!
+Contact us as firstname.lastname@example.org and we’ll connect you with a chapter organizer that can help answer any questions you may have!